wasddog/Spam-the-Scammer/README.md

 # Spam-the-Scammer
-Simple tool to  get revenge on the phishings attempts on you
+Simple tool to  get revenge on the phishing attempts on you

 # Usage
 ```